Frequently Asked Questions

 Q: What is Physiotherapy?

-Physiotherapists are the licensed health care professionals who are specially trained to assess patients, to prescribe suitable treatment programs, to monitor progress, and to provide hands-on assistance towards the goal of returning to activities (sports, work, family activities) or increase independence.
+Physiotherapists are licensed health care professionals who are specially trained to assess patients, prescribe suitable treatment programs, monitor progress, and to provide hands-on assistance towards the goal of returning to activities (sports, work, family activities) or increase independence.
+They use their knowledge to assess, diagnose and treat your musculoskeletal complaints using an integrative approach.

 Q: What kind of physiotherapy treatment can I expect?

-- Therapeutic Procedures using modern equipment and methods;
+- Therapeutic modalities using modern equipment and methods;

-- Work-Related or Sports Therapies geared to specific problems;
+- Work-related or sports rehabilitation geared to specific problems

 Q: What should I bring to my first appointment?

+If you have a prescription/referral from your doctor for physiotherapy, please bring this to your first appointment.
+If you are paying with your private insurance please bring the appropriate forms and cards with you.
 If you are a Worker’s Compensation Board (WCB) referral, bring your WCB claim number with you.
-If you are an Autopac client, be sure all necessary forms are completed (see Forms Page).
-If you have private insurance coverage, bring the appropriate forms with you.
-Allow extra time to discuss these and other methods of payment with the receptionist.
+If you were in a motor vehicle accident and are using MPI, please be sure all necessary forms are completed (see Forms Page).
+Please allow extra time to discuss these and other methods of payment with the receptionist.

 Bring loose appropriate clothing so that the therapist can exam the area (measure strength, range of movement, evaluate the quality of the movement).